Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

    Replace `clusterid` with Klaw cluster Id copied from Klaw UI.

 10. Re-deploy the Cluster API with the updated configuration.
-This will apply the changes and enable Klaw to connect to the Kafka cluster using SSL protocol.
+This will apply the changes and enable Klaw to connect to the Apache Kafka cluster using SSL protocol.